fablabbcn/smartcitizen-docs/docs/Guides/firmware/Edit the Firmware.md

 ### Getting latest changes

-If you want to update firmware, you can do so since the repository is connected with our Github repository via git.
+If you want to update firmware, you can do so since the repository is connected with our Github repository via `git`.
 You can do so by:

 ```
 cd smartcitizen-kit-21